 Employee Activity Worksheet

-Also, Speakeasy Ideas has carefully prepared an Speakeasy Ideas: Upward Employee Activity Worksheet, which comes with the purchase of the Speakeasy Ideas: Upward series, that can be completed alone or in a small group of colleagues, depending on the workplace environment and number of employees.
+Also, Speakeasy Ideas has carefully prepared an Upward Employee Activity Worksheet, which comes with the purchase of the Upward program, that can be completed alone or in a small group of colleagues, depending on the workplace environment and number of employees.

 The Activity Worksheet takes the general ideas presented in the Speakeasy Ideas: Upward videos and quizzes and tailors them to increase productivity within a particular business.